sayabasu/Soulstone/business-requirements.md

 **2.2.2.2. [ Subtask ] - Web SSR service (if Next SSR) or static S3 hosting**

 ### 2.3. [ User Story ] - Data Stores
+As a platform engineer, I want managed data stores configured securely so that application data is durable, performant, and recoverable.

+Acceptance Criteria:
+- RDS Postgres Multi-AZ with encryption, backups, and tuned parameters is provisioned.
+- Redis cluster for sessions/cache is available with appropriate limits and alerts.
+- Monitoring and alerts exist for connections, storage, replication, and failures.
 #### 2.3.1. [ Task ] - RDS PostgreSQL (Multi-AZ) with security
 **2.3.1.1. [ Subtask ] - Parameter groups, backups, encryption at rest**
 **2.3.1.2. [ Subtask ] - Read replica plan; connection limits and alerts**
 #### 2.3.2. [ Task ] - ElastiCache Redis for sessions/cache

 ### 2.4. [ User Story ] - Secrets & Keys
+As a security engineer, I want centralized secret management so that credentials are rotated, scoped by environment, and never hard-coded.

+Acceptance Criteria:
+- Secrets are organized by environment in Secrets Manager/SSM Parameter Store.
+- Rotation policies and IAM boundaries are applied; access is logged and auditable.
+- Applications read secrets at runtime without storing plaintext in code or images.
 #### 2.4.1. [ Task ] - Secrets Manager/SSM Parameter Store structure
 **2.4.1.1. [ Subtask ] - Namespace by env (dev/stage/prod)**
 **2.4.1.2. [ Subtask ] - Rotation policy and IAM access boundaries**

 ### 2.5. [ User Story ] - Observability Base
+As an SRE, I want baseline logs, metrics, and alerts so that issues are detectable and actionable from day one.

+Acceptance Criteria:
+- CloudWatch log groups have retention set; error/latency metric filters exist.
+- Key alarms route to Slack/webhook with actionable thresholds and runbooks.
+- Health and metrics endpoints are instrumented and visible in dashboards.
 #### 2.5.1. [ Task ] - CloudWatch log groups and metrics
 **2.5.1.1. [ Subtask ] - Log retention policies; metric filters for errors/latency**
 #### 2.5.2. [ Task ] - Alarms and notifications